brettz9/open-isbn/README.md

 The context menu options only appear when right-clicking qualifying ISBN links or selections, so it otherwise should not clutter the context menu.

+Comes with two options, one to open in the same tab and another to open in a different tab.
+Either can be disabled (thus also avoiding a submenu).

 ## To-dos

 1. Allow specifying one's own URLs with substitute patterns (and with